 5. Above all else, fulfill your promise.

-Remember why you’re doing this in the first place — you’re passionate about fitness and nutrition, and you want to use that passion to help people.
+Remember why you’re doing this in the first place — you’re passionate about health, fitness, and nutrition, and you want to use that passion to help people.

 Your success fundamentally depends on the value you deliver.
 If people hire you because they want to live better, healthier lives, it’ll be your job to help them do that.

-That’s the biggest reason nutrition coaching belongs in a fitness business.
-It’s also why you have the potential to be immensely successful in this industry.
+That’s the biggest reason nutrition coaching belongs in the health, fitness, and wellness spaces.
+It’s also why you have the potential to be immensely successful in these fields.
 Because if you deliver on the promise to help people live and feel better, you will stand out, and you will be successful.

 If so, and you’d like to learn more about it, consider the Precision Nutrition Level 1 Certification.
 Our next group kicks off shortly.